tikayuwana/git-gud/PULL_REQUEST_TEMPLATE.md

 ## What did you change?
 <!--- Describe your changes in detail -->
+I added my name to the readme.md file

 ## Checklist:
 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->